AymenKallala/Talk2Shakespeare/README.md

 ## How to get the model

-My model is findable on HuggingFace Hub.
+My model is findable on the HuggingFace Hub.[Shakespearian-falcon-7B](https://huggingface.co/AymenKallala/Shakespearian-falcon-7b)